Hana Moll

 Hana Moll (born January 31, 2005) is an American track and field athlete who competes in pole vault.
-She won the 2022 IAAF World Junior Championships and won the 2025 NCAA Outdoor Championships.
+She won the 2022 IAAF World Junior Championships, the 2025 NCAA Outdoor Championships, and the 2026 Diamond League Final.

+Her twin sister Amanda Moll is also a pole vaulter, and the pair finished tied for sixth overall competing at the senior 2025 World Athletics Championships in Tokyo.

 Early and personal life

-Moll attended Capital High School in Olympia, Washington and the University of Washington.
-Her twin sister Amanda is also a competitor in pole vault and set a world under-18 best, and a world leading junior height going into the 2022 World Junior Championships in which she finished fifth.
+Moll was born in Olympia, Washington, with her twin sister Amanda.
+They both attended Capital High School in Olympia and the University of Washington.
+Amanda is also a competitor in pole vault and set a world under-18 best, and a world leading junior height going into the 2022 World Junior Championships in which she finished fifth.
 Their parents are Eric and Paula Moll.

 Career

 Twice in January 2022, Moll broke her personal best, first at the Texas Elite Pole Vault EXPO Explosion on January 1, 2022, and second as she won the age group category at the 2022 Pole Vault Summit in Reno, Nevada.
 She cleared 4.47m with her twin sister Amanda finishing second in the event.
 Both twins were coached by Mike Strong in high school in Olympia, Washington and by Tim Reilly, NW Pole Vault.
 Moll won the gold medal at the 2022 IAAF World Junior Championships in Cali, Colombia, clearing 4.35m on the day.

 In February 2023, while still a high-schooler, she consisted fifth at the US National Indoor Championship, held in Albuquerque, New Mexico.
 In July 2023, Moll set a new personal best, clearing 4.61m in Eugene, Oregon whilst finishing third at the 2023 USA Outdoor Track and Field Championships.
 It was a new national high-school record.
 She was selected for the 2023 World Athletics Championships in Budapest in August 2023.
 She qualified for the final with a personal best clearance of 4.65 meters.

-Competing at the NCAA Indoor Championships in Boston, Massachusetts, she won the pole vault title with a height of 4.60m.
+Competing at the 2024 NCAA Indoor Championships in Boston, Massachusetts, she won the pole vault title with a height of 4.60m.
 She qualified for the final at the US Olympic Trials in June 2024, before placing sixth overall with a clearance of 4.63 metres.